 VCU Technology Services provides guides, videos and other help for faculty members using Blackboard.
 Technology Services’ Learning Systems staff has a “Bb JumpStart program” for new Blackboard users: The staff will create your basic course, upload your syllabus and show you how to keep the site up to date.

 About grades and how to submit grades: You must submit all grades through VCU’s Banner system, which is different than Blackboard.
 (It’s great to post final grades to Blackboard for your students to see, but they’re not official until posted in Banner.)
 See the VCU Undergraduate Bulletin “Grading and marking system” for detailed information about the grading system.
 Use the myVCU portal to submit final course grades (and for 100- and 200-level courses, mid-semester grades).
 After logging into myVCU, click on “eServices/VCU Self Service,” also known as the Banner system.
-You can use these instructions with screenshots.
+You can use these step-by-step instructions with screenshots.
 Banner also is a way to get a list of students in your course and to obtain contact information for students.

 Official course descriptions: Here is VCU’s course catalog, including a list of all mass comm courses (showing the prerequisites).
 The VCU Bulletin describes our overall program; it shows our graduation requirements for each sequence (advertising, journalism and public relations).